emrahkirdok/biyoinformatik/conda-build-environment.md

 Use the terminal or an Anaconda Prompt for the following steps:

-1. Run conda ` list --explicit ` to produce a spec list such as:
+1.	run conda ` list regex ` to list only the packages that match this regular expression.:

 ```
 # This file may be used to create an environment using: